 In the menu item SURVEILLANCE, you can see if the number combination on the label in your duvet or pillow belongs to a manufacturer with a valid DOWNPASS audit.

 In addition to the stringent animal welfare criteria, which include, for example, the 100% control of sites in high risk areas, the DOWNPASS is the only zero tolerance standard that has firmly implemented product quality monitoring.

-Furthermore, he initiates a randomly purchase of products in the shops as part of the mystery shopping.
+Furthermore, DOWNPASS operates a policy of randomly purchasing in the shops as part of the mystery shopping.
 This can be bedding, clothing or outdoor equipment.
 These products are sent to test laboratories, which check the composition of the filling material and its proper declaration on the label.
 Only certain top grades are approved for use as filling material.

 If violations are detected, this will result in penalties for the manufacturing companies.

 In order to ensure neutrality, a notary's office was tasked with monitoring these control and punitive mechanisms.

 For the filling of products, only DOWNPASS 2017 audited down and feathers meeting the requirements of EN 12934, Class I or Class II (Europe) may be used.

 Alternatively, the current regulations for labeling fillings, consisting of feathers and down are valid as follows:

 This ensures that in addition to compliance with animal welfare requirements only the highest quality down and feathers are filled.